bakul/avg/README.md

         }
         fig := avg.ToFig(pic)

-where pic is a vector of strings.
 The returned value is a vector of Shapes, where each Shape has a kind (Dot, Line, Curve, Circle, Square) and a list of points.
 The example above will create a square, a circle, a (closed) curve, a dot and a line.

 You can have upto 58 shapes in a figure.
 The rules are as follows: